| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 and more material evaporates.
 The process goes on as long as there

+is material in the chamber to evaporate.
 The pump, however, can't remove all the vaporized material.
 Some

 of the vapor condenses onto the chamber walls, like dew on grass,